o3de/o3de.org/content/docs/user-guide/editor/editor-automation-examples.md

 if (isEnabled is True):
     print("Mesh component is enabled.")

-# enable this mesh component
+# enable this Mesh component
 isEnabled = azlmbr.editor.EditorComponentAPIBus(bus.Broadcast, 'EnableComponents', [meshComponent])
 if (isEnabled is True):
     print("Mesh component set to enabled.")

-# disable this mesh component
+# disable this Mesh component
 didDisable = azlmbr.editor.EditorComponentAPIBus(bus.Broadcast, 'DisableComponents', [meshComponent])
 if (didDisable is True):
     print("Mesh component set to disabled.")

-# remove only this mesh component
+# remove only this Mesh component
 didRemove = azlmbr.editor.EditorComponentAPIBus(bus.Broadcast, 'RemoveComponents', [meshComponent])
 if (didRemove is True):
     print("Mesh component has been removed.")